N1ghtF1re/lab1/README.md

 end;

-// Проверка, было ли просчитано значение функции для xk if(((x - dx + e - xk < 0) and (dx > 0))
+// Checking whether the value of the function for xk if(((x - dx + e - xk < 0) and (dx > 0))
   or
   ((xk - (x - dx + e) < 0) and (dx < 0))) then